2.c.4. Theory of light

-The wave-particle duality is one of the least understood characteristics of light.
+The wave-particle duality of light is one of the least understood characteristics.
 On the one hand, its wave nature is indubitable given interference phenomena.
 On the other, the behavior of light as a particle, as deduced from the photoelectric effect, is intriguing because I do not see anything unusual or any particle in a vibration on a table that makes a ball jump over a small barrier.

 The unknown variable is still the eternal question of what light is, and whether or not it has mass.
-According to relativistic physics and Quantum Mechanics, a photon of light is a massless particle –it must be a different way of saying a wave.
-Of course, another problem of Modern Physics is does not really know what mass is, and so on.
+According to relativistic physics and Quantum Mechanics, a photon of light is a massless particle – it must be a different way of saying a wave.
+Of course, another problem, Modern Physics does not know what mass is, and so on.
 The concept of light as an abstract and generic particle seems to be more philosophical than scientific.

-However, for Global Physics, the concepts of light and mass are very different, despite having a common characteristic.
-This common characteristic is to be manifestations of the elastic energy of the reticular structure of matter or global aether.
+However, for Global Physics, the concepts of light and mass are very different, despite having a common characteristic, to be manifestations of the elastic energy of the reticular structure of matter or Global Aether.

 Gravitation in relativistic physics does not detect that, in the process of transformation from one type of energy to another, other alterations occur.
 In other words, the reticular structure of matter transforms and changes its energy properties.